jrhoun/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrades-and-updates/maintenance-versions.md

 # Maintenance Versions

 Periodically, Liferay will release updates (maintenance versions) to Liferay Commerce for both open source and enterprise subscribers.
 These updates contain bug fixes and resolves any security issues.
-Updating to a new maintenance version is very similar to upgrading to a new major version of Liferay Commerce.
+Updating to a new maintenance version is very similar to upgrading to a new major or minor version of Liferay Commerce.

 To update to a new maintenance version: